kamailio/kamailio-docs/kamailio-kemi-framework/docs/kemi.md

 If a function has `void` as return type in the signature, the it doesn't return any value.

-Few functions may return a string value.
+Few functions may return a string value, for example in the `KSR.pv` submodule to get the value of pseudo-variables.

 The convention for the parameters in the signature of the functions is to enclose in double quotes if the parameter has a string type and no quotes if the parameter has integer type.